vpistola/DIB_utils/README.md

 #### Image processing utils
-These are various utils i wrote for image processing tasks
+These are various utils i wrote for image processing tasks mainly for the publication in the Data in Brief journal.

 #### Create a virtual environment and activate it